alirezasaremi.com logo

 1. Understanding MCP Servers

 MCP stands for Model Composition Protocol.
-An MCP server allows language models to query structured data sources—like databases, APIs or live metrics—during inference.
+An MCP server allows language models to query structured data sources like databases or APIs.
 Instead of embedding all knowledge into the model itself, the model asks the MCP server for specific information via a standard protocol.
-The server executes the query, returns structured results and the model incorporates them into its response.
+The server executes the query and returns results based on defined structures and the model incorporates them into its response.

-MCP is well suited for dynamic data that changes frequently, such as stock prices, sensor readings or customer records.
-Because queries happen on the fly, responses reflect the current state of the world.
-Security and permission checks happen at the API level, ensuring that the model does not access unauthorised data.
+MCP is a good fit for dynamic data that changes frequently such as stock prices, sensor readings or customer records.
+Since data is accessed and processed immediately as queries are made, the model’s answers dynamically update to represent the latest state of the information being used.
+Also, security and permission checks happen at the API level, ensuring that the model does not access unauthorized data.

 2. Understanding Retrieval Augmented Generation

-RAG, described earlier, retrieves unstructured documents from a vector store based on similarity to the query.
-It works best with static content like manuals, policies or documentation.
-You control what the model sees by curating the knowledge base.
+Retrieval Augmented Generation, in short RAG system, retrieves unstructured documents from a vector store based on similarity to the query.
+It works best with static content like manuals, text/image contents or documentation.
+You control what the model sees by selecting, organizing or filtering the knowledge base.
 The retrieval step adds latency but does not require model retraining.
-The model uses the additional context to answer questions more accurately.
+Finally, the model uses the additional context to answer questions more accurately.

 3. Comparing Architecture and Use Cases